Steven Kwan Preview, Player Props: Guardians vs. Giants

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.376) thanks to 43 extra-base hits.
+- Kwan leads Cleveland with a slugging percentage of .375, fueled by 43 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 40th in batting average, 44th in on-base percentage, and 123rd in slugging.
+- Among qualified batters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 45th, and he is 124th in the league in slugging.

-- He has homered in 3.6% of his games this season, and 0.8% of his trips to the dish.
+- In 3.5% of his games this year, he has hit a long ball, and 0.8% of his trips to the dish.

-- Kwan has had at least one RBI in 25.0% of his games this year (35 of 140), with two or more RBI nine times (6.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Kwan has picked up an RBI in 25.5% of his games this year, with two or more RBI in 6.4% of his games.
+He has also driven in three or more runs in three contests.

+- In 67 of 141 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.